tmustafad/waes-scalable-web/docs/COMMENTS.md

 ## On the use of python_case_function_names instead of camelCaseFunctionNames for Testing Functions

-Personal tast, pure and simple.
+Personal taste, pure and simple.
 I think it's more readable and meaningful test functions with python case.

 ## Spring Actuator